bifr0ns/academy-go-q32021/README.md

 ### Run the project using a Docker image

-_Note: The image right now has the version of the previous PR #1 (Second Deliverable) and I will wait for PR #2 to merge to build a push the new one._
+_Note: The image right now has the version of the previous PR #1 (Second Deliverable) and I will wait for PR #2 to merge to build and push the new one._

     docker run --rm -p 8080:8000 bifr0ns/academy-go-q32021